-CISL is creating digital tools to empower students
+Creating digital tools to empower students

 The CISL Suite

-The promise vs. the reality
+The promise and the challenge

 Digital resources are available, but are they accessible?
-Digital materials have many benefits for schools and students, and are increasingly used, but it’s challenging to find quality digital educational materials that work with promising assistive technologies to make them accessible for all students.
+Digital materials have many benefits for schools and students and are increasingly used, but it’s challenging to find quality digital educational materials that work with promising assistive technologies to make them accessible for all students.
 We are currently researching accessibility features that we plan to apply in a way that puts students in control of their learning.

 Work with us

 Are you an educator, parent, or student interested in impacting the software development process?
 Let us know!
 We are looking for students and teachers to co-design with us.
 Your feedback, ideas, and opinions will make a real difference for learners in the 21st century.